 This was followed by Noodles de Rabo de Toro, a dish that overwhelmed with its richness – and I mean that in the best way.
 Japanese soba noodles with a satisfying al dente bite were slathered in a deep dark sauce of oxtail and earthy wild mushrooms.

 Our lunch at the bar was just a sampling of the intriguing dishes on the menu.
-The degustación menu in the dining room is a whole new experience.
-We’ll be sharing more on that soon!
+The degustación menu in the dining room is a whole new experience that you can read about in Karak is Back.